 Joplin had expected Stark to publish the opera, and indicated this in his copyright application.
-Stark’s decision not to publish it may have caused a temporary break between the two, leading Joplin to publish with other firms in 1903, including Something Doing (another collaboration with Hayden), Weeping Willow, and Palm Leaf Rag.
+Stark’s decision not to publish it may have caused a temporary break between the two, leading Joplin to publish with other firms in 1903.

-Following the failed opera tour, Joplin went to Chicago for a few months, and then returned to Arkansas to visit relatives.
-In Arkansas he met Freddie Alexander, a 19-year-old woman, and was so taken with her that he dedicated The Chrysanthemum to her.
-Probably because ragtime was considered in many circles to be a disreputable form, Joplin sought to endow this rag with more dignity by portraying it as “An Afro-American Intermezzo.”
-The music was published by Stark in the early spring of 1904, and in April Joplin returned to Sedalia, where he distributed copies and gave several concerts.
+Following the failed opera tour, Joplin went to Chicago for a few months, and then returned to Arkansas.
+There, he met Freddie Alexander, a 19-year-old woman, and was so taken with her that he dedicated The Chrysanthemum to her.
+The music was published by Stark in the early spring of 1904, and in April, Joplin returned to Sedalia, where he distributed copies and gave several concerts.
 From there he went to St. Louis for the opening of the World’s Fair, where his Cascades, written for the Fair, received much play.
 Two other significant rag publications from this year are The Sycamore and The Favorite.

 In June, his marriage with Belle having ended, Joplin returned to Arkansas and married Freddie Alexander in Little Rock.
 Following the marriage, the couple traveled by train to Sedalia stopping at towns along the way so that Joplin could give concerts.
 Early in July they arrived in Sedalia where Joplin continued to perform.
 Tragically, Freddie developed a cold that progressed into pneumonia, and died at the age of 20 on September 10, 1904, ten weeks after their marriage.